Ohio Casino Revenues Inch Up In November As Slot Machines Drive Growth

 Looking ahead, it will be worth watching whether slot-driven growth continues through the winter months and into the new year.

-Ohio’s casino industry plays a meaningful role in employment and tax generation across the state and has provided stability within the commercial gaming sector, even as revenue growth remains moderate rather than dramatic.
+Ohio’s casino industry plays a significant role in employment and tax generation across the state, providing stability within the commercial gaming sector, despite moderate rather than dramatic revenue growth.

 No Comments Yet.